-The higher you rank in search results for keywords related to your business, the higher the chances that searchers will click to visit your website.
+The higher you rank in search results for keywords related to your business, the higher the chances searchers will click to visit your website.
 And over time, those clicks can become leads, sales, and revenue.

-Google’s algorithm ranks results based on how helpful they are to a specific search queries, how user-friendly a website is, and many other variables.
+Google’s algorithm ranks results based on how helpful they are to a specific search query, how user-friendly a website is, and many other variables.
 So if you want to maximize your search engine visibility, you need to pay attention to those factors.

 Getting customers on your website is half the battle, which is why effective search engine marketing is so important.
 Without it, you won’t be able to rank highly in results pages, and you’ll miss out on valuable search traffic.